Elections to Watch in 2021

 General Elections – June 5

 Legislative elections that were expected in 2020, but postponed due to COVID-19, will take place against the backdrop of an internal conflict in the Tigray region.
-Elections are planned for June 5 for all 547 seats of the lower house of the legislature.
-Given the ongoing domestic turbulence, and the potential for conflict to spread beyond Tigray, many are wondering if the current vision of national unity and the political transition, initiated just two years ago, can be sustained.
+Elections are planned for June 5 for 509 seats in the lower house of the legislature.
+(The house has 547 total seats, but elections will not be held in the Tigray region until the state of emergency there is lifted.)¹ Given the ongoing domestic turbulence, and the potential for conflict to spread beyond Tigray, many are wondering if the current vision of national unity and the political transition, initiated just two years ago, can be sustained.

 Presidential Election – August 12